russcraftscode/StrikeMaster/README.md

 ## Features

 - **Dice Rolling**: Dice rolls can be handled automatically.
-Alternatively, **StrikeMaster** can calculate the target number and the use can roll dice and tell the program if the roll succeeded. *WIP: not implemented*
+Alternatively, **StrikeMaster** can calculate the target number and the use can roll dice and tell the program if the roll succeeded.
-- **Combat Calculations**: Handles attack resolution, damage calculation, and other in-game mechanics. ***WIP**: not implemented*
+- **Combat Calculations**: Handles attack resolution, damage calculation, and other in-game mechanics.
 - **Unit Card Management**:
   - Load unit cards.
   - Track damage and damage effects.